 Crazy Dog World

-That was a simple example, but now I’ll take you right into the mind of another crazy dog.
+That was a simple example, but now I’ll take you right inside the mind of another crazy dog.

 This crazy dog wasn’t born defective.
 He doesn’t suffer from PTSD and he wasn’t abused as a puppy.
 He’s a well fed and well cared for dog.
 But there are issues.
-He’s crazy…
+You see, he’s crazy…

 OK.
 Are you ready to follow me down the rabbit hole?
-Now, I am that crazy dog, and you are my owner.
+Let’s say that now I am that crazy dog, and you are my owner.

 From my crazy dog point of view, you are a whole heap of trouble.
 You’re clearly inferior – you only have two legs, you don’t have a decent dog smell, and you have no idea at all about how to behave.

 We do live together, so you are part of our dog pack.
-It’s just lucky for you that I am the pack leader.
+It’s just lucky for you that I, your dog, am the pack leader.

 Yes, I’m the pack leader: